Lehigh offers many opportunities for transfer students to excel in their chosen field, pursue their goals and develop as a leader.

 At Lehigh, we are dedicated to need-based financial aid and believe that we have a responsibility to evaluate a family's ability to contribute in an equitable and consistent manner, recognizing that special circumstances can and do affect a family's ability to pay.
 In order to be considered for need-based financial aid, please follow the steps on the Apply for Financial Aid page to determine the forms needed for application.

-Meeting 100% of financial need and minimizing student loan indebtedness, Lehigh University is committed to a strong need based financial aid program.
+Lehigh University is committed to a strong need based financial aid program.
 The gap between the cost of attendance and the calculated Expected Family Contribution (EFC) is the Calculated Financial Need.
 We use a combination of grants, scholarships, work study, and loans to cover 100% of financial need.
-The amount of loans used to do so will not exceed $5,000 per academic year.
-Students may qualify for our Loan Elimination and Loan Reduction initiatives as determined by their family’s calculated annual income as illustrated below.

-International transfer students are not eligible for need-based or merit-based financial aid.
-Since Lehigh University does not allocate institutional funding to international transfer students, all non-U.S. citizens are required to submit the Certification of Finances (PDF) with their application for transfer admission.
+International transfer students are not eligible for need-based financial aid.
+Since Lehigh University does not allocate need-based institutional funding to international transfer students, all non-U.S. citizens are required to submit the Certification of Finances (PDF) with their application for transfer admission.

 Frequently Asked Questions

 Lehigh uses the Common Application and Coalition Application for Transfer Students.
 Please visit the Application Requirements page to learn more.